dmaydan/Item_Catalog_Project/README.md

 ### Responsive
 A media query is used to ensure that content looks great on all display sizes.
 ### CSS Grids
 The page is layed out with the CSS Grid
+## Interactive
+After a user completes an action (login, logout, create/edit/delete item) and the site redirects, a flash message is displayed to the user to confirm that his/her action was processed.
+## Run on your Own
-Note: in order to actually run this website on your own, you would need to create and fill a database and get google auth credentials.
+Note: in order to actually run this website on your own, you would need to create and fill a database and get google oauth2 credentials.